opencert/workshop-2023/PC-member-guidelines.md

      I will review this submission.
      Your-name Your-surname

+Please make sure you include Your-name Your-surname, since your GitHub name might not make your identity explicit.

 Only choose submissions labelled "available for self-assignment".
 Note that initially all submissions are labelled in this way.
-We aim at having 5 reviewers per submission.
-Before self-assigning the submission, make sure that the submission has not been already self-assigned by 5 PC members.
-In case it has already 5 reviewers self-assigned, please give priority to other submissions with less than 5 reviewers.
+We can have up to 9 reviewers per submission.
+Before self-assigning the submission, make sure that the submission has not been already self-assigned by 9 PC members.
+In case it has already 9 reviewers self-assigned, please give priority to other submissions with less than 9 reviewers.
-If all submissions have already 5 reviewers, feel free to choose any of them.
 Please note that issue labels do not change in real-time, they must be changed manually by the Program Co-chairs.
 The deadline for self-assigning the review is

-     Tuesday 12 September 2023.
+     Tuesday 26 September 2023 at 23:59 AoE.

-If by the deadline you haven't self-assigned a submission yet or you have self-assigned a submission that had already enough reviewers and there are still submissions with less than 5 reviewers, then the Program Co-chairs will choose the submission to assign to you.
+If by the deadline you haven't self-assigned a submission yet or you have self-assigned a submission that had already enough reviewers and there are still submissions with less than 9 reviewers, then the Program Co-chairs will choose the submission to assign to you.
 Once the assignments of all submissions are completed, they will be entered on EasyChair.